kiarajones/digitalframeworks-summer2018/Assignment 1- critique #2.md

 Did the piece use some creative elements to good effect?
 As in, to emphasize those areas that could draw someone in, or to add detail where needed, but not just random visual or story junk that distracts you?

 No, the piece did not use creative elements to good effect.
 The piece lacked good visuals and graphs and instead, lumped all of the statistics together in written form.
 While the author explained this well, she did not add many visuals which would've been useful to organize the facts and present them clearly to the reader for a better understanding of the article's message.
-Overall, I believe that the article was highly effective in explaining how the facts about health in the U.S. show that more adults need to exercise regularly, but it would have been even more eefective if more graphics were incorporated to tell the story.
-I would rate the effectiveness as a 2.
+Overall, I believe that the article was highly effective in explaining how the facts about health in the U.S. show that more adults need to exercise regularly, but it would have been even more effective if more graphics were incorporated to tell the story.
+I would rate the effectiveness as a 3.